 Route 329, Springfield

-At George Rogers Clark Park, there used to be a sign letting drivers know that the speed limit decreases from 55 to 45 mph.
+At George Rogers Clark Park, there used to be a sign letting drivers know that the speed limit had decreased from 55 mph to 45 mph.
 This sign was taken down a few years ago, leaving motorists confused.
 Meanwhile, park rangers have continued to write speeding tickets outside the park.

-Get in Touch With a Springfield Car Accident Lawyer
+Get in Touch With Our Springfield, OH, Car Accident Lawyer

-You may be able to get help securing compensation after a motor vehicle collision with the Fitch Law Firm.
+You may be able to get help securing compensation after a motor vehicle collision with the Fitch Law Firm LLC.
 A Springfield car accident lawyer could be able to begin working on your claim now.
-Find out more by calling (937) 247-6521 or completing our online contact form.
+Find out more by calling us today or completing our online contact form.

 Reach out to us for a legal consultation regarding your case.